 We are currently delivering COVID Vaccinations for our patients in collaboration with other local GP Practices.
-We have set up at Adams Park and are currently booking those over 70 years and those with chronic health conditions.
+We have set up at Adams Park and will invite people in age groups as is widely publicised by the national media.

 PLEASE DO NOT CALL US TO REQUEST A VACCINE.
 WE WILL CONTACT YOU, WHEN YOUR COHORT IS BEING CALLED AND WE HAVE CONFIRMED VACCINE SUPPLY.